 Task Velocity: Your Productivity Pulse

 Most productivity tools tell you what you did.
 Task Velocity tells you whether you're keeping up.
-It's a single number — a multiplier — that reflects the ratio of tasks you've completed to tasks you've added over the past 30 days.
-Above 1.0x, you're ahead.
-Below 1.0x, your list is growing faster than you can clear it.
-Either way, it's honest.
+It's a single number — a multiplier — that reflects the ratio of tasks you've completed to tasks you've added over the past 30 days, shown in a few places across the app with different levels of detail depending on your plan.

 What Task Velocity Measures